amazonlinux/update-motd/README.md

 Framework and scripts for producing a dynamically generated Message Of The Day.
 Based on and compatible with the framework implemented Ubuntu.

+### Branches

+- The `amzn2` branch is what has been built in Amazon Linux 2
+- The `al2023` branch is what has been built in Amazon Linux 2023
+- The `main` branch is for any general development

+Any new development should be done on `main` and any bug fixes can be cherry-picked back.

 ### History

 The `update-motd` package first shipped with Amazon Linux AMI 2011.9 (now